 Complete the International Travel Itinerary Form.
 To do this, click here.

 If you are traveling to a malaria-endemic country, follow this link for tips on how to choose an anti-malaria medication that is right for you.
-If you are unsure if you are travelling to a malaria endemic region, please follow this CDC link : http://www.cdc.gov/malaria/travelers/country_table/a.html.
+If you are unsure if you are traveling to a malaria endemic region, please follow this CDC link : http://www.cdc.gov/malaria/travelers/country_table/a.html.

 When you meet with the Travel Nurse she will discuss your choice of medication and answer any questions you have about these medications.

 After completing step 1 you will receive an email from the Travel Nurse instructing you to log in to the Student Health Service Student Portal to complete a confidential medical history form.
 The information you provide in this form allows us to create a travel medicine plan specific to your medical needs.
-Group leaders; please advise those travelling in your group to look for this email.
+Group leaders; please advise those traveling in your group to look for this email.
 It is VERY important to complete this form as soon as possible.

 The Travel Clinic nurse will contact you when your information has been reviewed to schedule an appointment for you to discuss your itinerary in more detail.
-For those travelling in a group, the Travel Nurse will contact the student adviser or staff/faculty adviser to schedule a meeting.
+For those traveling in a group, the Travel Nurse will contact the student adviser or staff/faculty adviser to schedule a meeting.
 We will make every effort to work out schedules to accommodate group meetings.

 If you have any questions regarding your International Travel Clinic, please feel free to email the Travel Nurse.